 Your family members or friends may notice these conditions before you do.
 After a car accident or slip-and-fall, you may attribute these symptoms to fatigue.
 However, any change resembling these problems should be reported to your physician right away.
 A thorough medical exam can determine if you need treatment.

-Building a Powerful Brain Injury Case With Attorney Joshua Moody
+Building a Powerful Brain Injury Case With Moody Law

 When someone else is at fault for your personal injury that results in brain damage, you need the services of a highly skilled traumatic brain injury lawyer.
 Your medical and other bills can skyrocket easily, and you may require extensive treatment over a long period to fully recover.
 You should not have to foot the costs yourself if the liable party can be identified.